ASD271/cpp_print/README.md

-an easily used print function wrapped cout
+an easily used print function wrapped cout, and can use it directly by copy print.h

 ```c++
 bitset<8> b(string("01110000"));